Prime-Holding/rx_bloc/packages/rx_bloc_cli/mason_templates/bricks/feature_cicd_fastlane/__brick__/docs/continuous_delivery.md

 In case of deploying the apps to the respective stores manually using the downloaded artifacts, please check the `Local distribution` section below.

 _Note: The Codemagic API token can be found in the [Codemagic UI under the `Teams` option][codemagic_api_token_location]._

+_Note 2: The Codemagic API token (`CM_API_TOKEN`) is only required for the `deploy_app` Codemagic workflow.
+This `secure` environment variable can be omitted upon the Codemagic project setup, if the mentioned workflow is not used._
 {{/cicd_codemagic}}
 ### Local distribution